-REQUIREMENT SUBMISSION METHOD DUE DATE Please refer to D2L for actual (month/day) due dates Completion of pre-trip survey (optional) Survey link Within 48-72 hours of departure Student must participate in all scheduled activities and shifts Attendance As assigned Students are required to keep a daily journal, recording their experiences (approximately one page per day).
-The journal should the main activity was for the day (do not exclude fun activities such as field trips and excursions) and reflect upon their thoughts for the day.
-Email to igh@msu.edu 1 week after official end date of rotation Completion of post-trip survey (optional, highly encouraged) Survey link Within 48-72 hours of course end date Attending Evaluation of Clerkship Student Students must select their attending physician as directed within the rotation description in Medtrics.
+REQUIREMENT SUBMISSION METHOD DUE DATE Please refer to D2L for actual (month/day) due dates Attendance at pre-travel orientation In-person or Zoom meeting 2-3 weeks prior to departure Completion of pre-trip survey (optional) Survey link Within 48-72 hours of departure Student must participate in all pre-planning meetings as well as scheduled activities Attendance As assigned Journal assignments/reflection Email to igh@msu.edu 1 week after official end date of elective Completion of post-trip survey (optional, strongly encouraged) Survey link Within 48-72 hours of course end date Attending Evaluation of Clerkship Student Students must select their attending physician as directed within the rotation description in Medtrics.
 At the start of the last week of the rotation, students will need to request an evaluation in Medtrics.
 By requesting an attending evaluation from their assigned attending physician, the attending physician will receive an automated email link connecting them to their assigned Attending Evaluation within Medtrics.
 Attendings will be able to electronically access and submit the forms on behalf of their students.
 Last Day of Rotation